Tag: Startups

 Capital is flowing into the asset class from LPs at an unprecedented rate.
 Rather than pressure to justify and properly diligence investments, you are pressed to ensure capital is deployed and opportunities aren’t missed.
 Access to hot deals and co-investment with the tier-1 firms is how you stay relevant to LPs.
 Success is now largely dependent on your relationships across the industry.

 It creeps up on you that your colleagues have stopped talking about exits.
 TVPI looks phenomenal.
-There’s no rush for any portfolio to go public.
+There’s no rush for any portfolio company to go public.
 Now the conversation is about pricing and the appetite of downstream investors.
 Beyond that, it’s someone else’s problem.

 For the first time, your spidey-senses start to tingle.